 - 1. Click the Stage button from the Reservoir Package dialog box (Fig. 2.23).
 A Stage-Time Table of Reservoirs dialog box appears (Fig. 2.24). - 2.
 Select a reservoir number (a row) from the first table.
 The reservoir number is corresponding to the number I{RES} (see above).
 The description column is a place for the user to take notes. - 3.
 Type the observation time and the corresponding stage into the second table.

 The observation time is measured from the start of the model simulation, to which the measured stage pertains.

 The Reservoir package requires the input of the starting and ending stages for each stress period.
-These values are automatically determined by linear interpolation using the values specified in the Stage-Time Table of Reservoirs dialog box.
-If the starting time or the ending time is beyond the latest observation time, the latest observed stage is used.
+These stage values are linearly interpolated to the beginning of each time step to determine whether the reservoir boundary is activated at that time point.
+The stage values for each stress period are obtained by linear interpolation using the values specified in the Stage-Time Table of Reservoirs dialog box.
+If the starting time of a stress period is earlier than the earliest observation time in the table, the earliest observed stage is used as the starting stage for that stress period.
+Similarly, if the ending ending time of a stress period is beyond the latest observation time, the latest observed stage is used.